Calusa Recovery

 • Cold Flashes

-Respiratory depression is also one of the common effects of heroin and might be the most concerning leading to death and increasing numbers of misusers although it can be seen with other opioid medications such as morphine.
+Heroin can cause a dangerous effect called respiratory depression, which is a common and concerning side effect leading to death.
+This risk also exists with other opioid medications like morphine.
 The risk is high with heroin as it is more potent than any other opioid medication, heroin reliably causes reduced gastrointestinal motility which leads to constipation.

 Heroin Overdose: Brain Damage